kdb100/SmartContracts-tests/README.md

     Events, Contract Inheritance, Abstract Contracts & Interfaces

-    Real-World examples on Smart Contracts security implementations for a decentralized unstoppable Lottery, Auction or CrowdFunding Platform, ERC20 Token, and ICO
+    Real-World examples on Smart Contracts security implementations for a decentralized Lottery, Auction or CrowdFunding Platform, ERC20 Token with ICO

   **This is only for referencing & educational purposes - Not financial advice**